 The ground floor is mostly dedicated to seafood, whereas the first floor is where you’ll find vegetables, fruit, olive oil, and all kinds of local produce.
 There is also a nice rooftop restaurant here that serves traditional food.

 Even if you’re not planning on buying anything, it’s well worth paying a visit to this local market, even if only to soak up the atmosphere.
+And if you are looking for some edible souvenirs to take home, you’ll find plenty of local delicacies here.

 6. Waterfront & Lagos Marina